Protein pills are perfect for anyone searching for a quicker and easier alternative to protein powder.

 Do Protein pills Even Exist?

-How amazing would that be.
+How amazing would that be for muscle growth.

-Unfortunately, for the most part protein pills don’t exist yet.
+Unfortunately, for the most part protein supplement pills don’t exist yet.
 But hang on, because there is 1 product that is just dang awesome.
 I’ve listed it below.

 Let’s say that something like that hasn’t been discovered yet, which wouldn’t cause severe gastric distress due to the concentration.